{leaflet} is a

 })

-Note that the input$leaf_marker_click$id
+Note that the input$leaf_marker_click$id returns the

-event returns input$leaf_marker_click
+event returns input$leaf_marker_click in this example

 because the map_id defaults to “leaf” and this relates to a